justinmahar/chrome-copy-html/README.md

 ## Overview

-This Chrome extension allows the user to easily copy the page's HTML element to the clipboard by pressing a keyboard shortcut.
+This Chrome extension allows the user to easily copy the page's HTML element to the clipboard by with the press of a button or keyboard shortcut.

+Keyboard shortcut method (fastest):
 1. Click the page
 2. Press the keyboard shortcut: `Ctrl`+`Shift`+`Alt`+`H`
+3. HTML is copied to clipboard

+Button method (slower):
+1. Click the extension icon
+2. Click "Copy HTML" button
 3. HTML is copied to clipboard

 ## Donate